Gary Patterson

 Gary Allen Patterson (born February 13, 1960) is an American college football coach and former player.
+He is currently the defensive coordinator at USC.
 He served as head football coach at Texas Christian University (TCU) from 2000 to 2021, compiling a record of 181–79.
 Patterson led the TCU Horned Frogs to six conference championships and 11 bowl game victories, including victories in the 2011 Rose Bowl and 2014 Peach Bowl.
 His 2010 squad finished the season undefeated at 13–0 after a 21–19 Rose Bowl victory over the Wisconsin Badgers on New Year's Day 2011, and ranked second in the final tallying of both major polls.

 Early life, playing career, education, and family

 Patterson grew up in Rozel, Kansas, and played football at Dodge City Community College and at Kansas State University.
 Patterson is married to Kelsey Patterson (née Hayes).
 He has three sons: Josh, Cade, and Blake.
 He received his bachelor's degree in physical education in 1983 from Kansas State University, where he became a member of the Acacia fraternity.
 While coaching at Tennessee Technological University, he earned a master's degree in educational administration in 1984.
 Outside of coaching, Patterson plays guitar and performs at charity events around the Dallas-Fort Worth area during the off-season.